 Dealing with advanced heart failure can be a roller coaster of good days and bad days.
 Many people are living longer with congestive heart failure because new therapies can slow the progression of the disease.
 They're also living longer with a wide range of challenging symptoms, both physical and emotional.

-Hospice is not about giving up, it’s about managing symptoms and stresses so families can embrace every moment together.
+Hospice is not about giving up, it’s about managing symptoms and stresses so families can embrace every moment they have together.
 Call us 24/7 at one of our locations for referrals, information or simply to talk.

 - Frequent consultations with your doctors to coordinated care